 Lincoln continued to revamp his command structure.
 He’d been hiring and firing generals throughout and found a winner at the top with a new Secretary of War.
 He fired the corrupt Simon Cameron and replaced him with an old adversary, Edwin Stanton.
-Years earlier, Lincoln had been hired to represent the defense in a patent suit brought by the McCormick Reaper Co.
+Years earlier, Lincoln had been hired to represent the defendants in a patent suit brought by the McCormick Harvest Machine Company (now International Harvester).
 After preparing for weeks and traveling to Cincinnati, he arrived at the trial only to learn that the better-known Stanton had replaced him.
 No one even bothered to notify Lincoln and Stanton didn’t acknowledge his presence, except to lampoon him behind his back as a hick.
 But Lincoln stayed and watched the trial.
 He was impressed with Stanton and filed that away instead of harboring personal animosity.
 Then Stanton, a Democrat, was a harsh critic of Lincoln during the first year of the war, ripping him in the newspapers.
 Yet, Lincoln hired him and basically said (I’m paraphrasing), “Okay hotshot, I’m out of answers.
 You run the war if you’re so smart.”
 It was a wise move, as Stanton ended up being superior to Cameron in managing day-to-day operations.
 He worked 15-hour days at a stand-up desk and wrote an old colleague, “No men were ever so deceived as we at Cincinnati.”
 Such stories, common in Lincoln lore, didn’t unfold in the Confederacy.
 Jefferson Davis stubbornly refused advice and Southern congressmen fought amongst themselves.

 Lincoln also shook things up on the battlefield in 1863.
 He brought his less highly reputed but more ruthless western generals to the fore: U.S. Grant and William Tecumseh Sherman, commanders of the Army of the Tennessee.
 These warriors hadn’t graduated high in their classes at West Point and were known to be rough around the edges.
 This is another way that Gettysburg was a turning point – not just because of the damage to Lee’s army, but also because of Lincoln replacing Meade.